nottosgow/dotfiles/README.md

 inspired by [mathiasbynes](https://github.com/mathiasbynens/dotfiles), structure and some functions

 ### nvim
-inspired by [ThePrimeagen](https://github.com/theprimeagen), structure, plugins, and some remaps
+inspired by [ThePrimeagen](https://github.com/theprimeagen) and [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), structure, plugins, and some remaps